zuzuliani/ww-map2/AI.md

 - marker:mouseover - Triggered when mouse enters marker.
 Payload: {marker: {content, position, rawData}, domEvent}
 - marker:mouseout - Triggered when mouse leaves marker.
 Payload: {marker: {content, position, rawData}, domEvent}
 - marker:click - Triggered when marker is clicked.
 Payload: {marker: {content, position, rawData}, domEvent}
+- area:click - Triggered when area/polygon is clicked.
+Payload: {area: {name, color, coordinates, rawData}, domEvent}
+- area:mouseover - Triggered when mouse enters area/polygon.
+Payload: {area: {name, color, coordinates, rawData}, domEvent}
+- area:mouseout - Triggered when mouse leaves area/polygon.
+Payload: {area: {name, color, coordinates, rawData}, domEvent}

 ***Notes:***
 - If no API key is provided, inform user to provide one for map functionality.
+- Areas/polygons require at least 3 coordinate points to form a valid shape.
+- Area coordinates can be provided as an array of {lat, lng} objects or as a semicolon-separated string like "lat1,lng1;lat2,lng2;lat3,lng3".
+- Area colors should be provided as hex color codes (e.g., "#FF0000" for red).
+- The fixedBounds property will automatically adjust the map view to include both markers and areas.